-- Outputs (Modbus 485 RTU, configurable SDI-12, 4-20mA, configurable 0-1V with external 100Ω precision shunt resistor) - Low power consumption - Wide voltage-supply input range [5 to 30 VDC] - With built-in tilt / roll sensor to check the sensor position over time. - Humidity and temperature sensor to monitor the sensor temperature and condition of the drying agent (silica gel) inside the sensor body.
+- Response time [<0.5s@95%, <1s@99%] - Excellent temperature response over a wide temperature range [-20 to +50°C] - Low offset characteristics - 5 Year warranty and recalibration period - Outputs (Modbus 485 RTU, configurable SDI-12, 4-20mA, configurable 0-10mA / 0-1V with external 100Ω precision shunt resistor) - Low power consumption - Wide voltage-supply input range [5 to 30 VDC] - With built-in tilt / roll sensor to check the sensor position over time. - Temperature and humidity sensors to monitor the inside temperature of the pyranometer and condition of the drying agent (silica gel) inside the pyranometer body.